apollographql/apollo-server/docs/source/federation/implementing.md

 const server = new ApolloServer({
   gateway,

-  // As noted above, subscriptions are enabled by default with Apollo Server, however,
-  // subscriptions are not compatible with the gateway.
-We hope to resolve this
-  // limitation in future versions of Apollo Server.
-Please reach out to us on
-  // https://spectrum.chat/apollo/apollo-server if this is critical to your adoption!
   subscriptions: false, // Must be disabled with the gateway; see above. context() {
     return { surrogateKeys: [] };